thesocialcontract/Aji/README.md

 * Gain experience building Docker Images
 * Explore techniques to avoid feature creep

+## How To Run
+Navigate to src/aji, run:
+> python aji.py

 ## How To Test
 In top level directory, run: